FelixPlastik/AI-and-I/README.md

 # AI-and-I
-Exploring strategies &amp; tools for design in a colaboration between Artificial Intelligence and Me as a designer.
+Exploring strategies &amp; tools for design in a colaborative ping-pong between Artificial Intelligence and Me as a designer.